-Net investment in capital assets: Capital assets, net of accumulated depreciation and outstanding depreciation and outstanding principal balances of debt attributable to the acquisition, construction or improvement of those assets.
+• Net investment in capital assets: Capital assets, net of accumulated depreciation and outstanding depreciation and outstanding principal balances of debt attributable to the acquisition, construction or improvement of those assets.

-• Restricted:
+Restricted:

 Nonexpendable - - Net assets subject to externally imposed stipulations that the International Toll Bridge System maintains them permanently.
-For the fiscal year ended 2019, the International Toll Bridge System does not have nonexpendable net assets.
+For the fiscal year ended 2020, the International Toll Bridge System does not have nonexpendable net assets.

-Expendable - - Net position whose use by the International Toll Bridge System is subject to externally imposed stipulations that can be fulfilled by actions of the International Toll Bridge System is subject to externally imposed stipulations that can be fulfilled by actions of the International Toll Bridge System pursuant to those stipulations or that expire by the passage of time.
+Expendable - - Net position whose use by the International Toll Bridge System is subject to externally imposed stipulations that can be fulfilled by actions of the International Toll Bridge System pursuant to those stipulations or that expire by the passage of time.
 Such assets include the International Toll Bridge System's bond debt service reserves on hand.

-Unrestricted: Net position not subject to externally imposed stipulations.
+• Unrestricted: Net position not subject to externally imposed stipulations.